The Trio

 But in a trio, with a bass and drums establishing a steady pulse, the pianist is free to be rhythmically creative.
 She can be spare or maximalist, laid-back or aggressive, play with the established pulse or against it.
 It's a part of the pianist's personal signature and style.

 Basie's style is distinctive in its economy, the way he sparingly defines the harmonies.
 Red Garland’s trio playing is more traditional, establishing the harmonies with left-hand chords and playing the melody with the right hand.
-Listen to Garland play "What Is This Thing Called Love?" with his trio (Paul Chambers, Bass and Art Taylor, drums).
+Listen to Garland play "What Is This Thing Called Love?" with his trio (Paul Chambers, bass and Art Taylor, drums).

 Following the bass solo, the trio then "trades fours," a way to allow a drummer a chance to solo.
 The pianist--or another soloist--will play four bars (or measures) and then drop out to let the drummer play the next four bars by himself.
 The group will repeat this back and forth until it's time for the next solo or to go back to the "head" (main melody of the song).